 Take a walk on the artistic side with the New London Mural Walk.
 Lasting from 30 minutes to an hour, this walk will take you past national historic landmark buildings, as well as through neighborhoods with just some of the city's bustling shops, eclectic restaurants, breathtaking waterfront park and many art galleries.

-Planning to open its doors in 2018, The American Mural Project will make its home in Winsted, where visitors of all ages can view and marvel at the largest piece of collaborative artwork in the world.
+Planning to open its doors in the fall of 2019, The American Mural Project will make its home in Winsted, where visitors of all ages can view and marvel at the largest piece of collaborative artwork in the world.
 At 120 feet long, five stories high and up to ten feet deep, this three dimensional mural is intended to be a tribute to the working people of the United States including heart surgeons, steelworkers, firefighters, farmers, school teachers, fabricators of a 747 aircraft, and more.
 The mural celebrates the past 100 years of work in America and was constructed with unconventional materials such as honeycomb aluminum panels, blown glass, clay, reclaimed wood, and more.
 Be sure to visit this masterpiece in person!
 When finished, the project will also feature a visitor's center.